 Can I Study Graphic Design?

 If you’re interested in learning graphic design, NYIAD offers a self-paced, online course that can help you prepare for a career in this exciting creative industry.
-The course will help you learn Adobe Photoshop and Adobe Illustrator softwares specifically, and will actually prepare you to take the Adobe Certified Expert Certification if you’re interested in adding that to your resume.
+The course will help you learn Adobe Photoshop and Adobe Illustrator softwares specifically.
 Click here for more information on how to get started.